JavaCardSpot-dev/cryptsetup-javacard/README.md

 **WARNING:** This is a proof-of-concept project created by computer security students.
 Under no circumstances should it be considered secure for normal usage, unless it undergoes a proper review by security professionals :)

+**Security Improvments in the Code**
+1. The existing code has a consecutive state values.
+These states are having very sort hamming distance and by fault induction attack, attacker can modify the value of state and can perform sensitive operations.
+Large hamming distance introduced in the state values.

+2. The existing code performs the current state value verification before allowing the user to perform sensitive operation.
+Attacker might tweak the program flow to skip the verification and can enters into privilege state which allow him to perform sensitive operations.
+Applet code has been modified and the sensitive operations allowed after double checking of state value (introduced inverted state value checking).

+3. In the existing applet code, few methods used boolean comparison before performing the operation.
+Boolean comparison is susceptible to fault induction attack.
+Modified the code by introducing constants for success and failure and comparison is made against the values of this constants instead of boolean values.

 ## Dependencies

 Host machine: